-\autoref{fig:phasediag} summarises the pressure dependence of the $\chi(T)$ transition anomalies in UTe$_2$ in a $T$--$p$ phase diagram (for $B =$~0~T).
-Coexistence of SC1 \& SC2 is indicated above $\unit[0.3]{GPa}$, similar to \cite{kinjo2023SciAdv}.
-We find that the higher $T_c$ value at ambient pressure of our MSF-grown UTe$_2$ compared to that of CVT-grown UTe$_2$ translates to systematically higher $T_c$ values for both the SC1 and SC2 states at all pressure points up to the critical pressure $p_c \approx$ 1.46~GPa, beyond which superconductivity disappears abruptly (see comparison to literature values in Supplementary Materials).
-Given that the residual Sommerfeld coefficient within the superconducting state vanishes for MSF-grown samples with ambient pressure $T_c \simeq \unit[2.1]{K}$ \cite{Aoki_UTe2review2022}, \autoref{fig:phasediag} constitutes the first report of the high-pressure phase diagram of UTe$_2$ in the pristine quality limit.
+\autoref{fig:phasediag} summarises the pressure dependence of the $\chi(T)$ transition anomalies in UTe$_2$ in a $T$--$p$ phase diagram for $B =$~0~T. Coexistence of SC1 \& SC2 is indicated above $\unit[0.3]{GPa}$, similar to \cite{kinjo2023SciAdv}.
+We find that the higher $T_c$ value at ambient pressure of our MSF-grown UTe$_2$ compared to that of CVT-grown UTe$_2$ translates to systematically higher $T_c$ values for both the SC1 and SC2 states at all pressures up to the critical pressure $p_c \approx$ 1.46~GPa, beyond which superconductivity disappears abruptly (see comparison to literature values in Supplementary Materials).

-For $p > p_c$ we no longer observe any superconducting transitions in $\chi(T)$, consistent with prior studies on CVT UTe$_2$ samples \cite{Braithwaite2019,Thomas2020,Aoki_UTe2review2022}.
-The highest pressure at which superconductivity is observed is 1.42 GPa ($T_{\text{c2}} =$~2.92~K and $T_{\text{c1}} =$~0.85~K).
-By contrast, at 1.50 GPa we do not observe any signatures of superconductivity.
-The $\chi(T)$ at $p > p_c$ is flat and featureless on cooling below 4~K (\autoref{fig:chi-curves}b).
-The sudden disappearance of superconducting transition anomalies and lack of strong magnetic transition anomalies in the uniform susceptibility is consistent with antiferromagnetic order above $p_c$, as recently identified by neutron scattering measurements \cite{knafo2023incommensurate}.
+Superconductivity disappears abruptly as the pressure is tuned through $p_c$, in line with prior studies on CVT UTe$_2$ samples \cite{Braithwaite2019,Thomas2020,Aoki_UTe2review2022}.
+No signatures of superconductivity are observed at 1.50 GPa, whereas two transitions can still be resolved at 1.42 GPa ($T_{\text{c2}} =$~2.92~K and $T_{\text{c1}} =$~0.85~K).
+At pressures exceeding \unit[1.42]{GPa}, $\chi(T)$ is flat and featureless below 4~K (\autoref{fig:chi-curves}b).
+The sudden disappearance of superconducting transition anomalies and lack of other (i.e. magnetic) transition anomalies in the uniform susceptibility is consistent with antiferromagnetic order above $p_c$, as recently identified by neutron scattering measurements \cite{knafo2023incommensurate}.